MShields1986/realsense_launch/README.md

 # realsense_launch
-ROS Noetic package for launching RealSense driver and getting an RGB pointcloud
+ROS Noetic package for launching the Intel RealSense driver into a nodelet manager.
+Nodelets are also launched to convert the depth images to an RGB pointcloud, crop, voxelise, removal outliers and estimate normals on the pointcloud, all within a single nodelet manager for efficiency.

 ## Installation
 ```bash